What is Brain Health and

 The spinal cord and the nervous system are used to convey messages back and forth between the brain and the body.
 These messages are also conveyed through neurons and neurotransmitters.

-When neurons travel back and forth between one another repeatedly, a pathway is formed.
-For example, this is how you learn to walk, ride a bike, drive a car, type on your keyboard, etc. At first these tasks are difficult for you because the neurons were not connected, but as you perform this behavior more often, the neurons connect together over and over and eventually you can perform these activities with ease because a pathway is formed.
+When neurotransmitters travel back and forth between one neuron and another repeatedly, a pathway is formed.
+For example, this is how you learn to walk, ride a bike, drive a car, type on your keyboard, etc. At first these tasks are difficult for you because the neurons were not connected, but as you perform this behavior more often, the neurons connect together over and over, and eventually you can perform these activities with ease because a pathway is formed between the neurons.

 What Affects Brain Health?

 Your Diet - First and foremost is the food that you eat.
-The bottom line is that your brain needs a very specific amount of amino acids, b vitamins, minerals and fatty acids to form neurons, neurotransmitters and function properly and other nutrients like antioxidants are needed to protect the brain from oxidative stress.
+The bottom line is that your brain needs a very specific amount of amino acids, B vitamins, minerals, and fatty acids to form neurons and neurotransmitters and to transmit properly and other nutrients like antioxidants are needed to protect the brain from oxidative stress.
 If you do not eat the foods that provide the brain with these nutrients on a daily basis, then it will not have what it needs to function adequately.
 It's like trying to run your vehicle without any gasoline.

-Additionally, when you consume the wrong types of food like sugar, alcohol, caffeine, food additives, preservatives, artificial flavors colorings and sweeteners, pesticide residue, and over consumption of high starch foods like whole grains and potatoes, these foods disrupt and deplete neurotransmitters, impair blood sugar, and disrupt normal brain function.
+Additionally, when you consume the wrong types of food like sugar, alcohol, caffeine, food additives, preservatives, artificial flavors colorings and sweeteners, pesticide residue, grains, legumes, and over-consumption of high starch food like potatoes, these foods disrupt and deplete neurotransmitters, impair blood sugar, and disrupt normal brain function.

 Nutritional Deficiencies - Going hand in hand with the diet, is nutritional deficiencies.
 As we mentioned above, the brain needs to be supplied with a variety of nutrients each and every day to function properly.
 Much of the population is deficient in many of the nutrients needed for a healthy brain because they are not eating the right foods.